jasonjayoo/Team-Profile-Generator/README.md

 ## Tests:
 <br>
 npm install inquirer and jest along with .fs.
-Once they're installed, run a test by typing npm test into the terminal.
+Once they're installed, run a test by typing npm test/npm run test into the terminal.

 <br>
 <br>